narayanharshit/MyProfile/README.md

 # 💫 About Me:
-I am a junior at Penn State, majoring in Computer Science.I am passionate about performing mathematically based technical configurations and designs.I am currently working on an AI project for TE Connectivity.
+I am a junior at Penn State, majoring in Computer Science.
+I am passionate about performing mathematically based technical configurations and designs.
+I am currently working on an AI project for TE Connectivity.

 ## 🌐 Socials: